 Implementing this provision requires a strategic commitment from the entire school leadership team.
 It cannot exist as an isolated room operating independently from the rest of the school.
 The most successful implementations occur when the six principles inform the universal provision across all mainstream classrooms.

 Setting up a dedicated room requires careful environmental design.
 The space needs distinct areas for different types of activity.
-This usually includes a soft seating area for emotional check-ins, a traditional table for group work and dining, and individual workstations for focused academic tasks.
+This usually includes a soft seating area for emotional check-ins, a traditional table for group work and dining, and individual workstations for focussed academic tasks.

-Applying these principles in the mainstream classroom ensures that the approach benefits all pupils.
+Applying these principles in the mainstream classroom ensures that the approach benefits all learners.
 Mainstream teachers can adopt the concept of the safe base by creating a quiet corner in their room.
 They can also implement the language principle by using emotion coaching scripts during moments of high tension.

 Managing the transition back to the mainstream classroom is the most delicate phase of the intervention.
 This process must be planned from the first day a child enters the group.
 Reintegration is gradual, starting with the child attending a single favourite subject in the mainstream class and slowly increasing the time spent there.

-For a classroom example of this transition, before moving a pupil from maths to PE, the teacher uses a familiar emotion coaching script, saying "I can see you feel worried about the loud hall, and it is okay to feel worried."
+For a classroom example of this transition, before moving a learner from maths to PE, the teacher uses a familiar emotion coaching script, saying "I can see you feel worried about the loud hall, and it is okay to feel worried."
 This helps the student articulate feelings using the vocabulary learned in the group before a behavioural outburst occurs.
-The pupil then produces a visual checklist of steps to take when feeling anxious in the hall, such as "take three deep breaths" or "ask a teacher for help".
+The learner then produces a visual checklist of steps to take when feeling anxious in the hall, such as "take three deep breaths" or "ask a teacher for help".

 Nurture Groups vs Similar Approaches